gitlabhq/gitlabhq/doc/development/ux_guide/illustrations.md

 <img src="img/illustration-size-medium.png" width=983px />

 **Small**
-* Use case: Graphics for explanatory text, graphics for status
+* Use case: Graphics for explanatory text, graphics for status.
-* The illustration should not larger than **160*90 px**
+* The illustration should not larger than **160*90 px**.
 * The illustration should keep simple and clear.
 We recommend not including too many elements in the small size illustration.

 <img src="img/illustration-size-small.png" width=983px />